mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ##### Parameters
 * *serializer:* The JSON serializer for message serialization and deserialization.
 * *clientFactory:* The factory for creating Azure Storage Queue clients.
+* *mapper:* The model mapper for Azure Storage Queues.
 * *logger:* The logger for logging messages.